 On the Settings page, click Android Enterprise.

-In the Android Enterprise page in Endpoint Management Tools Management, click Go to Google Play.
+On the Android Enterprise page in Endpoint Management Settings, click Connect.
+This takes you to Google Play.

 An enterprise ID is added for Android Enterprise.
-To enable Android of Work, slide Enable Android Enterprise to Yes.
+To enable Android Enterprise, slide Enable Android Enterprise to Yes.

 Publish Citrix mobile productivity apps for Android Enterprise